gabrwagn/backend_mashup/README.md

 I created a simple page for running a minor load test hosted at http://localhost:55217/benchmark.html.
 By specifying the number of requests to be made the page will show how many return successfully.
-The page generates requests drawn from a pool of 5 unique MBIDs, meaning caching will quickly kick in and solve the load problem.
-To properly test the load more mbids should be added.
+The page generates requests drawn from a pool of 9 unique MBIDs (hardcoded), meaning caching will quickly kick in and solve the load problem.
+To properly test the load more mbids should be added or caching turned off, however this risks throttling from MusicBrainz.

 ## Packages